dalerog/GuitarStrap/v001/README.md

 #### My solution

 There are several ways to fix this issue.
 I ended up sewing on some non-slip fabric onto the part of the strap that goes against my body.
 I happened to have the fabric already, but I bought it from [here](https://www.seattlefabrics.com/54-Bumpy-Slip-NOT-Grip-Fabric-2695-linear-yard_p_169.html).

 I cut a 1.5 foot by ~2 inch section of the non-slip fabric and just sewed the two ends onto the strap.
 It would be better to sew the sides also, but it works fine this way.
 I hand sewed it and it works fine.
+You can see a picture above in the assembly section showing the wheel locks.

 Some could say that this is too sticky as you can put the strap into postions where the guitar is out of balance, but it will hold in that postion.
 Some would say this is a feature.